 Musical collections for primary education: a study with VIVES University College

-We’ve welcomed lots of teachers to the Archief voor Onderwijs since this image database was launched.
+We have welcomed many teachers to our educational image database, The Archive for Education, since its launch..
 Internal research has shown, however, that primary school teachers and trainees could make much more use of this platform in the classroom.
 If we want to prepare children for the digital, social reality, then primary education needs to use appropriate digital audiovisual media for teaching activities and classes.

-We notice that teachers are often left wanting in their search for good audiovisual content to enhance art appreciation in the classroom.
-That’s why we want to combine the expertise of our content partners’ collection managers in the museum and performing arts sector with that of educational experts – to provide a unique and high-quality offering to teachers in primary education.
+We also noticed that teachers are often left wanting in their search for audiovisual content to enhance artistic appreciation in the classroom.
+We therefore decided to bring together the expertise of our content partners’ collection managers in the museum and performing arts sector with that of educational experts from teacher training programmes – to provide a unique and high-quality offering to teachers in primary education.

-Together with VIVES, we’re identifying teachers’ needs and the stumbling blocks they face when using audiovisual content in their lessons, and finding ways to offer them extra support.
-Our aim, together with our content partners, is to provide unique audiovisual content that has been customised for primary school teachers to enhance artistic appreciation in the field of musical education.
+Together with VIVES, we identified the needs and challenges faced by primary school teachers when using audiovisual materials in their lessons, and looked for ways to provide them with additional support.
+Our aim, together with our content partners, was to offer unique audiovisual content, tailored to primary school teachers, in order to enhance artistic education.

 Our role

-Meemoo is coordinating the collaboration with content partners from the museum and performing arts sector in this project.
-This means we are localising relevant content together, acting as the point of contact for participating partners, monitoring the image research and ensuring a clear, efficient flow of audiovisual content from our archive system to the image database.
-The metadata we use is vital here; education requires different descriptions from those used in an archive.
-The content is therefore being enriched with learning object metadata, among other things, for example to describe what subject area and level of education an item is suitable for.
+In this project, meemoo coordinated the collaboration with our content partners from the museum and performing arts sectors.
+Together, we located relevant materials, acted as the point of contact for participating partners, monitored the image research, and ensured a clear and efficient flow for publishing the audiovisual content, which had to be transferred from our archive system to The Archive for Education.
+Metadata was crucial in this process, as education requires different descriptions from an archive.
+The materials were therefore enriched with learning object metadata, indicating, for example, the domain and educational level for which an item is suitable.
+You can read more about this here.

 Approach

-The researchers from VIVES are developing learning and teaching support to help primary school teachers use digital audiovisual content in the classroom.
-We want to offer teaching tips to use audiovisual collections in a high-quality and targeted way, to make a fundamental contribution to developing digital and visual literacy for teachers and pupils alike.
+The researchers from VIVES have developed pedagogical and didactic support for primary school teachers to use audiovisual materials digitally in the classroom.
+We are aiming to offer teaching tips for deploying audiovisual collections in a high-quality and targeted way, to make a fundamental contribution to developing digital and visual literacy for teachers and pupils alike.

 The framework we’re developing, which will provide insights into teachers’ needs and recommendations for teachers in training, will be made available afterwards.
 The digitally developed collections and insights are also being included in the rich educational offering provided by the Archief voor Onderwijs.
 Make sure you keep an eye on our channels.